plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 In the case of a Dirichlet($a$,$b$,$c$,$d$) distribution, as the parameters become larger (assuming $a=b=c=d$), the density becomes more and more sharply peaked at (0.25, 0.25, 0.25, 0.25).
 The magnitude of the Dirichlet parameters thus determines the _informativeness_ of the prior: if all four parameters equal 1, the Dirichlet is flat or uninformative (any possible combination of base frequencies has the same probability density as any other combination), whereas if all four parameters equal 1 million, then approximately equal base frequencies (e.g. 0.250241, 0.250133, 0.249963, 0.249663) get much more weight than very unequal base frequencies (e.g., 0.000404, 0.531065, 0.000002, 0.468529) and the distribution would be considered informative.

-We can visualize these samples better by plotting them.
+:large_blue_diamond: We can visualize these samples better by plotting them.
 Below is an R function that plots the four base frequencies in different colors (note that it draws 1000 samples rather than just 10):

     PlotDirichlet <- function(a,b,c,d) {
      x1 <- rgamma(1000, a, 1)